-I know carbon monoxide poisoning have been top of mind for many neighbours.
+I know carbon monoxide poisoning has been top of mind for many neighbours.

 At today's City Council meeting, I put forward a motion that the Mayor and I have been working on.
 It was unanimously supported and included reporting on the following: